claybrooks/configuration-scoped-service/README.md

 This library provides a mechanism to safely reload services in response to configuration changes.
 It is designed to work around the concurrency issues introduced by the default `IOptionsMonitor` implementation.
 See the bottom of the readme for more information on why `IOptionsMonitor` is  potentially unsafe as a hot-reload trigger.

-This library lifts the logic for service reloading in a re-useable and generic manner.
+This library lifts the logic for live service reloading in a re-useable and generic manner.
 This alleviates developer effort of handling the reload within the service implementation itself.
 Code that executes in a highly concurrent environment is hard enough to write as is, let me help you alleviate some of the pain by automating your live service reloading :)

 **Because of the ref-counting and swap approach using in this library, there is a potential for multiple instances of your service being alive at the same time.
 This is a trade-off for the added safety.